robflowerday/trade_data_project/README.md

 I have used a docker in an attempt to reduce the change of errors caused by different machine environments.

-I have used docker-compose with the idea that this could be further extended by creating a Kafka service in a docker container that speaks with the db service.
-If a Kafka service is introduced, the json responses could be parsed in a similar way as the files are currently, though it would likely make sense to create a function to handle this parsing.
+As hinted to above, I have used docker-compose with the idea that this could be further extended by creating a Kafka service in a docker container that populates the db via a python service.
+The json responses could be parsed in a similar way to how the files are currently parsed, though it would likely make sense to create a function to handle this parsing.

 Overview of commands to run for task one if using Linux with Python3, Docker and Docker Compose installed: